tomtom-international/speedtools/src/site/markdown/index.md

 # Introduction

 **SpeedTools** is a collection of generic Java utilities which are specifically coded to be high-performance and very reliable.
-Most of the code has been 100% code reviewed and has great test coverage.
+Most of the code has been 100% code reviewed.

 The code was originally developed by Rijn Buve, Daan van Dijk and Ruud Diterwich for a commercial TomTom service and ran for with zero-downtime for months in a data center, serving hundreds of thousands of requests.